Income per Capita by Region (2023)

 Regional Economic Landscape

 Understanding regional patterns in economic indicators provides crucial context for interpreting our growth models.
-This analysis examines how key variables like income per capita, trade openness, investment, and unemployment—vary across world regions in 2023, and explores their evolution over the 2000-2023 period.
+This analysis examines how key variables—income per capita, trade openness, investment, and unemployment—vary across world regions in 2023, and explores their evolution over the 2000-2023 period.

 Current Regional Performance (2023)